Emily McRobbie EdD

 - BS in Elementary Education & Natural Sciences from State University of New York at Geneseo

-Emily and her husband Eric enjoy hiking, yoga and traveling together.
-They have hiked to the bottom of the Grand Canyon and enjoyed walking holidays in Switzerland, Scotland and the Cotswolds in recent years.
-Emily is also a certified yoga teacher and enjoys meditation, photography and gardening.
+Emily and her husband Eric enjoy hiking, yoga, and exploring new places.
+They have hiked the Grand Canyon and enjoyed walking holidays in Switzerland, Scotland, and the Cotswolds.
+Emily is also a certified yoga teacher and enjoys meditation, photography, and gardening.

 Areas of Expertise

 Mindfulness in Education, Contemplative Pedagogy, Higher Education, Educator Professional Growth, Qualitative Research

 Mindfulness in Education, Professional Growth for Educators, Diversity in Education

 Contribution to a new book expected to be published in October 2018 - The Power of Story: Seeking Renewal and Wholeness in a World That Feels Divided